The Bike Project gets refugees cycling. They do that by donating bikes, but also by teaching some refugees how to cycle.

 A quote from a Pedal Power graduate: “It helped me to find new friends, and now we are talking about for our problems and we have same experience, and we discuss each other about our experiences.
 It makes me feel more stronger and confident in myself.”

-100 miles is a (very) long way and if this is literally too far, you can support The Bike Project in a number of ways: you can donate by sponsoring our team here; donate a bike; or, buy a bike.
+You can also support The Bike Project in a number of ways: you can donate money; donate a bike; or, buy a bike.